vincenzoingraojr/phorm/README.md

 ## What is Phorm?

-Phorm is a cross-platform platform that aims to privide AI-driven solutions for scientific problem-solving, thus empowering students and researchers, and making science accessible to everyone.
+Phorm is a cross-platform app that aims to privide AI-driven solutions for scientific problem-solving, thus empowering students and researchers, and making science accessible to everyone.